SoraYama/poi-plugin-lock-reminder/README.md

 ## Install

+- download straitly from POI plugin list

-Search and install `poi-plugin-lock-reminder` in `Settings -> Plugins`
+- Search and install `poi-plugin-lock-reminder` in `Settings -> Plugins`

 ## Usage

-- Set mode in `Settings -> Plugins -> Ship Reminder`
+- Set mode in `Settings -> Plugins -> New Ship Reminder`

 - Assets mode

-  - You need to enter Assets first
+  - You need to enter Assets page first
   - Click every page
   - Only KanMusu NOT IN album will be notified
   - Remember to sync album info when new KanMusu joined